 Typical dress for any Tauck journey is casual attire.
 Some journeys may include a specific dinner function or an event in which gentleman may be required to have, or feel more comfortable wearing, a sport jacket.
 But overall the rule of thumb is casual comfortable clothing.
 The final tour documentation will mention occasions (if any) on a journey in which a sport jacket or dressier clothing is suggested.

-Children age 3 and older at the time of travel are welcome on Tauck Bridges itineraries.
-Based upon our experience with family travellers, for each itinerary we have a minimum recommended age to encourage comfort and enjoyment for all of our guests.
-In some cases there may be age restrictions on activities; all children must be accompanied on activities by a parent or guardian.
+Based upon our experience with family travelers, for each itinerary we have a minimum recommended age to encourage comfort and enjoyment for all of our guests.
+In some cases there may be age restrictions on activities, and all children must be accompanied on activities by a parent or guardian.
 At least one guest in the traveling party must be 21 or older to make a reservation.
-Note: Minimum age for our Tauck Bridges river cruises is 4 years; minimum age for our Tauck Bridges African safaris is 5 years; and minimum age for our Tauck Bridges Galápagos cruise is 6 years.
+Note: Children age 3 and older at the time of travel are welcome on many Tauck Bridges itineraries.
+Minimum age for our Tauck Bridges river cruises is 4 years old.

 All appropriate gratuities for luggage handling, bellmen, doormen, dining room servers, and ship staff are included.
 Tauck Tour Director and Tauck Cruise Director gratuities are included on all river cruises.